tpetricek/tomasp.net/source/blog/2014/csharp-6-released.md

 but it has also been open-sourced.
 The community has already used it to develop useful [addins for the Visual Studio IDE](http://fsprojects.github.io/VisualFSharpPowerTools/) as well as [other tools](http://tpetricek.github.io/FSharp.Formatting/).

-The new langauge features in C# 6 make the language significantly more powerful and expressive.
+The new language features in C# 6 make the language significantly more powerful and expressive.
 The only worry expressed by some is: <em>"Doesn't C# 6.0 look a little like F#?"</em> Anders Hejlsberg dismisses this worry: